Generating $k$ EPR-pairs from an $n$-party resource state: Constructions with multiple qubits per party

 \section{Constructions with multiple qubits per party}

-In this section we combine classical network routing strategies and the standard entanglement swapping protocol to construct $n$-party $k$-pairable resource states with $k$ nearly linear in $n$, such that each party holds at most $m=O(1)$ qubits.
+In this section we combine classical network-routing strategies and the standard entanglement-swapping protocol to construct $n$-party $k$-pairable resource states with $k$ nearly linear in $n$, such that each party holds at most $m=O(1)$ qubits.
 Increasing the number of qubits per party from a constant to $m=O(\log{n})$ yields maximally pairable resource states with $k=n/2$.

 Suppose $G=(V,E)$ is a graph with $n$ vertices $V=\{1,2,\ldots,n\}$.
 Vertex $i\in V$ represents the $i$-th party.
 We place two qubits at every edge $(i,j)\in E$ such that in total there are $n=2|E|$ qubits.
 Define an $n$-party resource state